 The Tree Survey Process

-Before we do any tree surveying, we kick things off by asking you a few key questions.
+Before we do any professional tree inspections, we kick things off by asking you a few key questions.
 What are you planning to do, how, and where?
-With a site plan and that information, we can get your project moving forward at warp-speed.
-Occasionally the challenges of your project are especially demanding, and still less regularly, even our survey capacity is overwhelmed – but most of the time you’re looking at a couple or three days for your survey and report.
+With a site plan and other detailed information provided, we can get your project moving forward at warp-speed.

-In the vast majority of instances, development sites have 100 trees or fewer and in response to this we developed a banded, easy to understand price structure for all of our BS5837 tree surveys: 1-20 trees, 21-50 trees and 51-100 trees; starting at just £349 plus VAT.
+In the vast majority of instances, developmental plots of land that are yet to pass a planning application have 100 trees or fewer and, in response to this, we developed a banded, easy to understand price structure for our BS5837 tree survey: 1-20 trees, 21-50 trees and 51-100 trees; starting at just £349 plus VAT.
 Naturally, these prices are inclusive of our expenses.
 (If your site has >100 trees, just call us and we’ll get you a quote back within the hour.)

-We are so confident that you wont be refused planning consent on the basis of (following) our advice, we offer a 100%, no quibble, money back guarantee on all of our arboricultural survey and report services.
+Due to the fact that all of the surveyors in our arboricultural consultancy conduct each tree survey to the acceptable level, we are confident that you won’t be refused planning consent on the basis of following our advice.
+So much so, in fact, that we offer a 100%, no quibble, money-back guarantee on all of our tree survey and tree report services.

 Full UK Coverage

-When looking for a tree surveyor to help with your project, you’ll probably be keen to find a reliable company in your local area.
-Arbtech arboricultural consultants cover almost all areas of the UK due to our efficient company structure.
+When looking for a tree surveyor to help with your project, you’ll probably be keen to find a reliable arboricultural consultancy in your local area to undertake tree surveys to an acceptable level.
+Arbtech arboricultural consultants cover almost all areas throughout UK due to our efficient company structure.

-Although many of our arboricultural surveys are done near some of the UK’s largest towns and cities including London, Manchester, Liverpool, Sheffield, Essex, Bristol, Reading and Leeds, we’ll cover nearly anywhere, so get in touch today and we’ll get a free quote out to you.
+Although many of our arboricultural tree surveys are done near some of the UK’s largest towns and cities, we’ll cover nearly anywhere, so speak to our team today, provide them with detailed information of your site and project, and we’ll get a free no obligation quote out to you.